-Red snapper can be found in warm water around the globe, including the Gulf of Mexico or Atlantic Ocean.
-They are found in reefs, wrecks and other structures at depths between 50 and 200 feet.
+You can find red snappers in warm waters around the globe, including the Gulf of Mexico or Atlantic Ocean.
+You can find them in reefs, wrecks and other structures at depths between 50 and 200 feet.

 Red snapper are opportunistic feeders.
 They will eat any type of baitfish, squid or crustaceans.
-Red snapper are attracted to live and frozen pilchards as well as menhaden, herring, pilchards, and menhaden.
+Red snapper usually preys on live and frozen pilchards as well as menhaden, herring, pilchards, and menhaden.
 You can also use cut bait, especially when you are fishing near structures.

 It is important to use heavy tackle when targeting red snapper.
 Red snapper can weigh up to 50 pounds and put up a great fight.
-Red snapper are best caught bottom-fishing with rigs that have circle hooks.
+It is best to catch red snappers by bottom-fishing with rigs that have circle hooks.
 This prevents deep-hooking.

 Red Snapper Food Quality

 Red snapper is a high-quality fish that’s firm and has a rich taste.
-Red snapper is commonly used in fried fish dishes.
+These fish is commonly used in fried fish dishes.
 It can also be baked, broiled, or grilled.
-Red snapper is mild in flavor and can be seasoned with lemon juice, black pepper or lime juice, onion powder, garlic, paprika, and/or onion powder.
-Red snapper is also used in sushi, ceviche, fish tacos and other dishes.
+Using lemon juice, black pepper or lime juice, onion powder, garlic, paprika, and/or onion powder on red snapper gives it a mild flavor.
+When cooking sushi, ceviche, fish tacos and other dishes you can also use red snappers.
 It’s easy for seafood lovers and anglers to appreciate the many culinary uses red snapper has.